 Outside of the major cities, Hondurans live a very tranquil and community-centered life.
 Our program is located in the southwestern Paraiso Province where groups volunteer in safe and under-served communities within the mountain regions.
 Each community has a very distinct culture and way of life including different architectural styles like homes made of local materials.
 Honduras boasts many proud historical traditions displayed through the way of life within the communities where your group can undoubtedly make the most profound and lasting impact.

-Located in a safe, residential community, your Home-Base in Honduras offers beautiful views and relaxing spaces.
+Located in a safe, rural area, your Home-Base in Honduras offers beautiful views and relaxing spaces.
 Common areas are furnished with plenty of chairs and couches.
 Enjoy the evening breeze on the patio with fellow volunteers or bring out a book for some quiet time.
 Living areas are communal with plenty of space to keep your belongings.

 During your stay, you’ll feast on a blend of healthy Honduran cuisine.
 Typical meals include plenty of starches like pasta, potatoes, while also having plenty of vegetables to balance out your plate.